 - Quick Answers About Finnish Heritage

-Well, many Finns seem to have taken a different route to the Nordic region than their Scandinavian brothers in the west, and despite having many characteristics and modern-day genetics in common with their Nordic neighbors, the Finnish language has completely different origins from the Scandinavian ones.
+Well, as the Nordic region was slowly populated after the ice sheets from the last ice age slowly retracted, many Finns seem to have taken a different route than their Scandinavian neighbors in the west.
+And despite having many characteristics and modern-day genetics in common with their Nordic brothers and sisters, the Finnish language has completely different origins from the Scandinavian languages.

-The Finnish language is ultimately from a separate language group than the Scandinavians, and while the Nordics today is a closely-knit group, the Finns still stand out a bit from the rest.
+The Finnish language is ultimately from a completely separate language family (Uralic) from the Scandinavians (Indo-European), and while the Nordic region today is a closely-knit group of countries, the Finns still stand out a bit from the rest.

 Get in to the Viking spirit at home